ZeroPoint Cheat Sheet: Non-Starchy Vegetables

 “Zero” usually means “nothing.”
 But at WW, ZeroPoint™ foods are everything!
 While plans are customised to each member, there’s one universal category of ZeroPoint foods that everyone has: non-starchy veggies.

 Do the veggies have to be fresh and/or raw?

 Nope.
 They can be cooked or raw, fresh or frozen, or even canned (as long as there’s no added oil or sugar).

-If you prepare your non-starchy veggies with ingredients that do have Points® values, you should track those ingredients.
-For example, if you dress a cup of salad greens with oil and vinegar, you should track the oil, but the Point will still be added to your Budget.
+If you prepare your non-starchy veggies with ingredients that do have Points values, you should track those ingredients.
+For example, if you dress a salad with olive oil, then you should track the oil.

 As you’re cultivating your new non-starchy veggie habit, one important point to remember: It’s the volume you ultimately eat, not the volume you start out with.
-For example, if you’re starting out with 8 cups of spinach (a notorious shrinker), you’ll probably wind up with 1 cup once it's sautéed, so you would track 1 cup.
+For example, if you’re starting out with 250g of spinach (a notorious shrinker), you’ll probably wind up with 1 cup once it's sautéed, so you would track 1 handful and add 1 PersonalPoint.
 And, again, it’s OK to eyeball the amount.

 Why do you add a Point for eating these?

 Non-starchy vegetables are filled with tons of nutrients—potassium, vitamin C, and specifically fibre, which helps you stay fuller, longer.
 Adding Points to your Budget rewards you for developing this healthy habit.